-The data in this report were collected during Cruises 9308\ and 9310 of the California Cooperative Oceanic Fisheries Investigations (CalCOFI) program aboard the RV New Horizon of the Scripps Institution of Oceanography, University of California, San Diego.
+The data in this report were collected during cruises 9702 and 9704 of the California Cooperative Oceanic Fisheries Investigations (CalCOFI) program aboard the N 0 A A ship RV David Starr Jordan and RV New Horizon of Scripps Institution of Oceanography, University of California, San Diego.
 The CalCOFI program was organized in the late 1940's to study the causes of variations in population size of fishes of importance to the State of California.
 It is carried out by NOAA's National Marine Fisheries Service Southwest Fisheries Science Center, the California Department of Fish and Game, and the Marine Life Research Group (MLRG) at Scripps Institution of Oceanography (SIO).
-M L R G contributes to this program by investigations of the physical, chemical and biological structure of the California Current.
-Data from CalCOFI Cruises 9308 and 9310 were collected and processed by personnel of the Marine Life Research Group and the Southwest Fisheries Science Center.
+MLRG contributes to this program by investigations of the physical, chemical and biological structure of the California Current.
+Data from CalCOFI cruises 9702 and 9704 were collected and processed by personnel of the Marine Life Research Group and the Southwest Fisheries Science Center.
 Volunteers and other SIO staff members also assisted in the collection of data and chemical analyses at sea.